VPN Use and Data Privacy Stats for 2021

 Cyber crimes continue to evolve.
-As shown in the following charts, the amount of breaches remains high and the challenges for both consumers and businesses to protect against evolving threats are manifold.
+As shown in the following charts, the amount of breaches remains high and the challenges for both consumers and businesses to protect against evolving threats are abundant.

 Online Privacy Threats

-According to the U.S. government, identity theft is the largest cyber crime concern in the U.S.
+According to Americans, identity theft is the largest cyber crime concern in the U.S.